christianmilson/Udacity-Algorithm-and-Data-Structure-Nanodegree/P1/explanation.md

 ## Project 1

-The task was to implement a LRU cache
+The task was to implement a LRU cache.

 For this approach i used a hash map to ensure operations occured in constant time

 Time Complexity is O(1) for get as occurs in constant time